W4KRL/SolarPowerMonitor/README.md

 Click for project photos: [![photo gallery](https://img.shields.io/badge/Photo-Gallery-brightgreen.svg?style=flat)](https://github.com/W4KRL/SolarPowerMonitor/blob/master/Photo_Gallery.md)

+Live data can be viewed when teh station is online at https://thingspeak.com/channels/190041.

 ## Installing the Firmware
 Installation of the Arduino IDE and ESP8266 is described in many tutorials available online.
 The main thing to note is that the switch on the charger shield must be in the RUN position to operate and the opposite position when uploading firmware to the D1 Mini.